 - It is recommended that the Healthy Club Officer be appointed for a minimum of two years to allow adequate time to develop and embed the role.

 - It will be beneficial to involve other interested club members in this work by way of a small committee or as project teams to support specific goals or activities.

 Additional Information & Support

-- Training for Healthy Club Officers and committee/project team members will be provided at county level each year.
+- Training for Healthy Club Officers and committee/project team members is provided at county level each year.
 Email your County Health & Wellbeing chairperson for more details.
-Each chairperson has a generic email address: chair.hwc.[INSERT YOUR COUNTY NAME HERE/>@gaa.ie (e.g. firstname.lastname@example.org).
+Each chairperson has a generic email address: chair.hwc.[INSERT YOUR COUNTY NAME HERE]@gaa.ie (e.g. firstname.lastname@example.org).
 This training is provided by trained GAA local Tutors.

 - All supporting resources are available on the Community & Health website: www.gaa.ie/community

 Further information can be sought by emailing email@example.com